Skip to content

 4. It emits light, and it presses

-An outer box-shadow in the same hue spills a bloom onto the surface below, so the button looks on.
-And the press is physical — drop it 2px and deepen the glass shadow so the light pushes inward:
+An outer box-shadow in the same hue spills a bloom onto the surface below, so the button looks like it's actually on.
+The press is physical too: drop it 2px and deepen the glass shadow so the light pushes inward.

 .hw-btn {